sc0ttj/AerScript/README.md

 Full P# Specification can be found on the [Wiki Pages](https://git.codingworkshop.eu.org/PSharp/psharp/wiki/P%23-v1.0-Specification).

+## P# - Modern PHP
+The name of the language was created analogically to C++ or C#.
+The ++ oerator in all C-style languages, including PHP means an increase.
+Thus as C# is more than C++, and C++ is more than C, the P# is more than PHP.

+Despite, that P# syntax draws among others upon PHP, it is not fully compatible with it.
+P# is a modern, pure Object-Oriented Language.
+The distinctive features and powerful extensions to the PHP programming language are:
+ * Strict, full OOP,
+ * Method overloading,
+ * Strict, full type hinting,
+ * Introducing comma expressions,
+ * Improved operator precedences,
+ * 64-bit integer arithmetic for all platforms,
+ * Smart exception mechanism,
+ * Native UTF-8 support,
+ * Built-in standard library and extensions support,
+ * Garbage Collected via Advanced Reference Counting,
+ * Correct and consistent implementation of the ternary operator,
+ * Consistent Boolean evaluation,
+ * Introducing the $_HEADER superglobal array which holds all HTTP MIME headers.

 ## Build Instructions
 P# is a multi-platform software, that can be built on any Operating System.
 On Unix-like. macOS and Cygwin it is as easy as to fetch the source code and issue single command: